 7. Lenovo ThinkPad X1 Extreme Laptop, 15.6” 4K UHD

 The ThinkPad X1 is among the best 4K workstation alternatives to the MSI WS65, and you can get it for a significantly lower price.
-It doesn't offer a specialized graphics card like MSI's entry does, but the color quality is some of the best around.
+It doesn't offer a specialized graphics card like MSI's entry does, but the color vibrancy is some of the best around.
 In addition to sporting a 4K display, it also offers support for HDR400 for some of the best color reproduction around.

 All told, it covers 100% of the Adobe RGB spectrum.
-It also sports a touchscreen for easier navigation, and the panel here is fully smudge free and anti-reflective so it will look great in practically any environment.
+It also sports a touchscreen for easier navigation, and the panel here is fully smudge-free and anti-reflective so it will look great in practically any environment.

 8. Razer Blade Pro 17 Laptop – 4K Touchscreen